jjjutla/Auto-BTC/README.md

 # How it works?:
 ### Autonomous Multi-Agent AI Model
 The Auto-BTC multimodal model operates exclusively within a local development environment using a cli interface due to safety and technical constraints.
-Users provide high-level, broad descriptions of their objectives, such as "develop a backend for an NFT marketplace."
+Users provide high-level, vague  descriptions of their objectives, such as "develop a backend for an NFT marketplace."
 Once an objective is given, it's stored in Pinecone, a vector database that organizes tasks within a queue.
 The prioritisation agent, which is an OpenAI GPT-4 API call abstracts and decomposes this prompt into a list into a clear list of ordered tasks, which is then saved.

 The task execution is carried out by a GPT 3.5 model that's been fine-tuned using SIP-009 smart contract examples.
 Specialised in Clarity NFT contracts, it's demonstrated better accuracy in code generation compared to the standard GPT model.
 It processes each task and produces a relevant string output adhering to the original prompt.
 Another advantage to this system is its memory retention, utilizing another vector database for long-term memory, it retains every task and corresponding result, preserving context across interactions - useful for long interactions and tasks with several stages.